-Positive Niño 3.4 SST anomalies are predicted to weaken into the Northern Hemisphere Spring 2016.
+Positive Niño 3.4 SST anomalies are predicted to weaken through 2016.

-Most models suggest a transition to ENSO-neutral by May-June-July (MJJ) 2016.
+Most models suggest a transition to ENSO-neutral by May-June-July (MJJ) 2016 with the possibility of La Niña conditions during the fall.

 SST Outlook: NCEP CFS.v2 Forecast (PDF corrected)